Vandivier/sloth/README.md

 `"start": "sloth .1 \"npm run my-script\" true"`

+You can also have Sloth log the last iteration time by passing true as a fifth argument:

+`"start": "sloth .1 \"npm run my-script\" false true"`

 Terminate the loop by pressing `ctrl + c`.
 You may have to press that twice.
 It's not graceful.

 # Contributing